The Next Frontier in STR Software: High-Growth Opportunities for Investors

 Ancillary Opportunities

 Whether or not viable private equity investment opportunities exist in core STR PMS beyond Hostaway and Guest, there are ancillary opportunities across a broad range of services.
 These include insurance solutions tailored for STR operators, dynamic pricing tools to optimize revenue, digital guidebooks to elevate guest experiences, trust accounting to simplify financial management, and integrations with smart locks, cleaning services, and maintenance solutions.
-Stax sees substantial opportunity in ancillary areas, where scalability and first-mover advantages are poised to drive the next wave of growth.
+Grant Thornton Stax sees substantial opportunity in ancillary areas, where scalability and first-mover advantages are poised to drive the next wave of growth.

 Image of selected vendors by STR opportunity segment.